SaiDurga-28/Offline-News-Reader-PWA/README.md

 ##  Data Synchronization

-- Bookmark actions performed while offline are stored locally
+- Bookmark actions performed while offline are stored in IndexedDB
 - When the application comes back online:
   - Saved bookmarks remain available
   - No user data is lost